-A new approach to testing for COVID-19 was implemented in Alberta on March 23, and prioritizes groups at highest risk of local exposure, as well as at-risk populations.
+A new approach to testing for COVID-19, implemented in Alberta on March 23, prioritizes groups at highest risk of local exposure, as well as at-risk populations.
+This priority list for testing was expanded on April 6, and again on April 8, as lab testing capacity was enhanced.